kvxb/ElfLoader/README.md

 The support code consists of three directories:

 * `src/` where you will create your sollution
-* `test/` contains the test suite and a Python script to verify your work
+* `test/` contains the test suite and a bash script to verify your work

 The test suite consists of source code files (`.c` and `.asm`), that will be compiled and then executed using your loader.
 You can use the `Makefile` to compile all test files.